Skip to content

 2. Track Your Income and Expenses

 Understanding your monthly income and expenses is key to figuring out how much you can put toward paying off your debt.
 Start by adding up all your monthly income from different sources.
 Then, subtract your necessary expenses like housing, utilities, and groceries.
-What is left is what you can use to tackle your debt each month.
+From there you can start to subtract regular variable expenses, which could be entertainment, hobbies, shopping, or eating out.
+These are the costs that vary each month and are not necessary—even if they are difficult to give up!

 3. Identify Essential vs. Non-Essential Expenses